jake-vaughn/jake-vaughn.github.io/_posts/2022-11-08-Moonbeam_Node_Setup_Guide.md

 ```bash
 journalctl -f -u moonbeam.service
 ```
 Your node should now be running and should start back up if you ever reboot the system.
+Depending on if you downloaded the optional backups complete syncing of the node should take around 2-3 days.

 If you ever need to stop the service do it with